luismsmendonca/pibe/README.md

   return Response("{}".format(foo_id))
 ```

-and then you can call the revser method:
+and then you can call the reverse method:

 ```
 url=route.reverse("foo", foo_id=1)